• Skip to primary navigation

 Instructions

-• Next, dust the embossing mat generously with cornstarch or icing sugar (with the raised pattern on the mat facing down).
-Turn the mat over onto the rolled fondant and gently but firmly press the pattern on the mat onto it.
+• Turn the mat over onto the rolled fondant and gently but firmly press the pattern on the mat onto it with your fingers or the end of a small rolling pin.

-• Using the same cookie-cutter used to cut the snowflake sugar cookie dough, cut out the rolled fondant into a snowflake shape, making sure the embossed pattern is well centered within the cookie cutter.
+• Lift the mat up and using the same cookie-cutter used to cut the snowflake cookie dough, cut out the rolled fondant into a snowflake shape, making sure the embossed pattern is well centered within the cookie cutter.

 • Use a fine-tipped brush (food grade) to paint the embossed snowflake pattern on the fondant.